Click Here to Learn More About Our Advanced Safety Protocols.

 Is There an Alternative to a Tooth Extraction?

 Whether you have an alternative to tooth extraction depends on why your dentist suggests it.
-For example, root canal therapy may be an option if the reason is advanced decay.
-Periodontal disease, meanwhile, could be resolved with root scaling and planing.
+For example, root canal treatment may be an option if the reason is advanced decay.
+Gum disease, meanwhile, could be resolved with root scaling and planing.
 Unfortunately, such options usually aren’t viable when a dentist suggests extraction.
 If they were, then the dental provider would recommend them instead.

 If your extraction is necessary, remain calm: It’s the best way to return to your firm, healthy, pain-free smile.